haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

 In order to follow this tutorial you only need a **web browser**, a **text editor**, and [**PyMOL**][link-pymol]{:target="_blank"}
 (freely available for most operating systems) on your computer in order to visualize the input and output data.
-Further, the required data to run this tutorial are the same as for the [DISVIS tutorial](/education/disvis-webserver) and should be downloaded from [**here**][link-data]{:target="_blank"}.
+Further, the required data to run this tutorial are the same as for the [DisVis tutorial](/education/disvis-webserver) and should be downloaded from [**here**][link-data]{:target="_blank"}.
 Once downloaded, make sure to unpack the archive.